Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences: Evaluation

 \subsection{Experimental Results}

-We conducted experiments on the Tinto dataset to test the baseline models under different scenarios.
-All hyperspectral point clouds of the VNIR, SWIR, and LWIR (the real, clean synthetic, and noisy synthetic) for the complete and the basic labels are used for the evaluation.
+We conducted experiments on the testing split of the Tinto dataset to assess the performance of the baseline models.
+All hyperspectral point clouds of the VNIR, SWIR, and LWIR (the real, clean synthetic, and noisy synthetic) are utilized for the quantitative and qualitative evaluation.
+The baseline models trained and tested on the Tinto dataset are MLP, PointNet \cite{qi2017pointnet}, PointNet$++$ \cite{qi2017pointnet2}, DGCNN \cite{wang2019dynamic}, PointCNN \cite{li2018pointcnn}, ConvPoint \cite{BOULCH202024}, PT \cite{zhao2021point}, and PCT \cite{guo2021pct}.

-Firstly, we trained the baseline models separately for each sensor data using the training set of real data with basic and complete labels.
-The trained models were then tested on the testing set, and their accuracy was calculated.
-The results indicated that the MLP model achieved the highest accuracy on the basic and complete labels except the complete label of the LWIR data where PointNet scored better accuracy.
-The PointNet$++$ model had the lowest accuracy with all sensors in classifying the basic and complete labels when compared to the PointNet and MLP models.
-The original PointNet and PointNet$++$ models were designed to capture geometric information from shapes and performed well with objects and scenes that can be segmented into grids.
-These models mainly accept the coordinates of the points and other information (e.g., normals and RGB values) as input features to extract geometric information from the point cloud.
-However, since our dataset is represented by hyperspectral data, MLP models are better suited to extract useful information from the point cloud without guidance from the local coordinates of the points.
-Table \ref{results} (Real Data) reports the overall accuracy of the baseline models on the real data for the basic and complete labels.
+Firstly, we trained the baseline models separately on each sensor data using the training set of real data with complete labels.
+The trained models were then evaluated on the testing set and their accuracies were computed.
+Table \ref{results} (Real Data) reports the overall accuracy of the baseline models on the real data for the complete labels.
+The results indicated that the PointCNN model achieved the highest accuracy on the LWIR data, the PCT model achieved the highest accuracy on the SWIR data, and the PointNet model achieved the highest accuracy on the VNIR data.
+Most baseline models were proposed and designed to capture the geometric information from 3D point clouds of shapes and performed well with objects and scenes that can be segmented into grids.
+These models mainly trained on the coordinates of the points and other information (e.g., normals and RGB values) as input features to extract geometric information from the point cloud.
+However, we modified the baseline models and trained them on the hyperspectral data only.
+Their performance is lower on this dataset compared to the models' performance on other datasets.
+Moreover, it's worth mentioning that the accuracy of the labels associated with the real data is not guaranteed to be 100\%, which can impact the models' performance to some extent.
+This is because of the nature of the dataset as there are no sharp boundaries between the classes as the rocks are highly overlapped in reality.